Paint Wash for Furniture; Easiest Way to Mute Outdated Furniture Tones

 Yes, it is generally recommended to sand furniture before painting it.
 Sanding helps to smooth out any rough patches or imperfections on the surface of the furniture, which can help the paint to adhere better and create a more even finish.
 Sanding also helps to remove any existing finish or varnish on the furniture, which can prevent the new paint from adhering properly.
 The extent of sanding required will depend on the type of furniture and the existing finish that is currently on the surface.

-Since you are applying a “wash” over the existing wood, chances are you won’t have to sand the entire surface down to raw wood to get the desired look you are going for.
+Since you are applying a “wash” over the existing wood, chances are you won’t have to sand the entire surface down to raw wood or bare wood to get the desired look you are going for.
 My best suggestion is to sand lightly with a fine grit sandpaper if the surface has a matte or satin paint or sealer.
 If it has a high gloss finish, you will probably want to start with a heavier grit sandpaper (40-60 grit) and then end with a finer grit (120-360).

 Always test a small area first.
 This is key!